-†GEB 2214 Business Communications and Technology or †SPC 1608 Public Speaking 3 cr. †MAN 2021 Principles of Management
+†ACG †GEB Introduction to Financial Accounting 1000 nd Semester 2214 2021 Business Communications and Technology or †SPC 1608 Public Speaking

 †Courses symbolized with a dagger (†) are offered online in addition to the traditional delivery methods.
 Online availability may vary by academic term.